trolando/ParallelSaturationExperiments/README.md

 Reproducing the experiments
 -----
 First extract the tarballs in the mcc directory using `tar Jxf models.tar.xz`.
+For a very simple example, run `./generate.py HouseConstruction-PT-010` twice, the first time generates the LDD files from the PNML input files, the second time generates the BDD and MDD files from the LDD input files.
+Then run `./exp-simple.py run` to run experiments on the LDD, BDD, MDD files that are there, on 1, 2, 4 cores.
+This corresponds to the `mdd-sat`, `ldd-sat`, `ldd-chaining`, `ldd-bfs` and `bdd-sat` methods in the paper.
+Use `./exp-simple.py csv` to get the results in a CSV format.

 Use `generate.py` as the preprocessing step to generate LDD and BDD files from the models.
 The file `generate.py` can be configured with a timeout value (in the file itself).